tensorflow/tensorflow/SECURITY.md

 `tf.raw_ops.xxx` symbols is the best way to uncover code weakness, please bear in mind that this is not a typical use case that has security implications.
-It is better to try to translate the vulnerability to something that can be exploited during training or inference of a model (i.e., build a model tha when given a specific input would produce unwanted behavior).
+It is better to try to translate the vulnerability to something that can be exploited during training or inference of a model (i.e., build a model that when given a specific input would produce unwanted behavior).
 Alternatively, if the TensorFlow API is only used in ancillary tooling, consider the environment where the tool would run.
 For example, if `saved_model_cli` tool would crash on